aerogear/aerogear-unifiedpush-server/README.md

 mvn release:GOAL -Pdist,test
 ```

+## Deprecation Notices

+###  1.1.0

+*Chrome Packaged Apps*

+The Chrome Packaged App Variant will be removed.
+Google has deprecated the [chrome.pushMessaging API](https://developer.chrome.com/extensions/pushMessaging) in favor of the [chrome.gcm API](https://developer.chrome.com/extensions/gcm).

+This change allows the UnifiedPush Server to now use the Android Variant for both Android and Chrome Apps.

+If you are using this functionality, please convert your applications to use the new API and recreate your variants.

 ### Any questions ?

 Join our [mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev) for any questions and help!
 We really hope you enjoy our UnifiedPush Server!